What will Angela Merkel do when she retires? | DW | 27.09.2021

 A humorous book, but one with a justified question at its heart.
 Can a person who for decades has had every day planned from early morning until late evening and borne enormous responsibility switch off from one day to the next?
 "You only realize what you will miss when you no longer have it," Angela Merkel said recently on the topic in Berlin.

 Angela Merkel turned 67 on July 17.
 She need not have any financial worries.
 As chancellor, she earns €25,000 ($29,000) a month.
-On top of that, she earns about €10,000 for her role as a member of the Bundestag, which she has been doing for more than 30 years.
-Whenever Merkel stops working, she will continue to receive her full salary for three months and then a transitional allowance of half her pay for a maximum of 21 months.
+On top of that, she earns about €10,000 for her role as a member of the Bundestag, a job she has been doing for more than 30 years.
+When Merkel stops working, she will continue to receive her full salary for three months and then a transitional allowance of half her pay for a maximum of 21 months.

 For her subsequent pension, the various entitlements from her work as chancellor, government minister, and member of the Bundestag are offset against each other.
 Merkel benefits from the fact that she has served for a very long time.
 The precise formulae for the calculations, going down to five decimal places, can be found in the so-called Federal Ministerial Act of 1953.
 After a minimum of four years in office, chancellors are entitled to 27.74% of their previous earnings.
 With every additional year in office, their entitlement grows by 2.39167% until a maximum of 71.75%.

-Former government officials are required by law to maintain secrecy.
-But even if they are not allowed to chat, they remain popular in the business world as consultants, and due to their enormous political contacts.
-A few of Angela Merkel's predecessors have moved into commerce.
+Former government officials are bound to confidentiality by law.
+But even if they are not allowed to give any secrets away, they remain popular in the business world as consultants, not least due to their extensive political contacts.
+A few of Angela Merkel's predecessors have moved into the private sector.
 After Helmut Schmidt left the chancellery in 1982, he became a co-publisher of the weekly newspaper "Die Zeit" and was a popular speaker.
 In a 2012 interview, he said: "I've made it a rule for myself not to give a lecture for less than $15,000."

 Far better than Schmidt, former chancellors Helmut Kohl and Gerhard Schröder knew how to turn their political past and fame into cash.
 Kohl founded a company for political and strategic consulting and earned very good money as a lobbyist and adviser.

-Gerhard Schröder caused a lot of trouble in 2005when, just a few months after leaving the chancellery, he put himself in the service of the gas pipeline company Nord Stream, a subsidiary of Russia's Gazprom.
+Gerhard Schröder caused a lot of trouble in 2005when, just a few months after leaving the chancellery, he was hired by the gas pipeline company Nord Stream, a subsidiary of Russia's Gazprom.
 Schröder had advocated for the pipeline when he was chancellor.

 In the meantime, a law has been made that before making the switch to private enterprise, former government officials must ask the chancellery whether their work "compromises the public interest."
 An ethics committee advises the government, which can impose a waiting period of up to 18 months in case of doubt.